HungryLim/Communication-in-Youtube-Emotion/README.md

 # Motivation
 People perceive information not only from text but also from audio and image in communication, but despite their importance, existing research leaves this question unanswered: Do non-textual features of speech affect voters via emotional expression?
+* Emotions are important media of political message and powerful tools in communication
+* Texts are not enough to capture the non-textual effect of communication
+* Difficulties in systematically measuring speaker's emotion from video data

+# Introduction
+Consider global warming in speech.
+The way to convey the exact same word can vary in the context of the speech.
+However, we are unsure about how various textual and non-textual features of communication affect reception of the information and the perception of speaker.
+Therefore, I collect 2016 Congressional campaign speech video data from Youtube to use in an experiment in which we can test the effect of emotional expression on those two outcomes.
+In order to analyze comprehensive aspects of speech in video, we need to analyze text, audio and images from video.

+# Overview of literature
+* The role of emotions in human behaviors (especially political behaviors): Valentino et al. 2011, Brader 2005
+* Computer vision (image): Knox, Lucas and de Benedictis-Kessner 2016, Torres 2018
+* Audio: El Ayadi, Kamel and Karray 2011
+* Text: Tumasjan et. al. 2010

+# Method: the case study
+* Download videos from Youtube
+  * Crop Youtube videos of 2016 U.S. Congressional elections winners by keywords ("candidate name $+$ campaign speech").
+  * Download top 3 results of each winners (Total about 60GB).

+\textcolor{ForestGreen!70}{\textbf{Video text}}
 \begin{itemize}
-\item Emotions are important media of political message and powerful tools in communication
-\item Texts are not enough to capture the non-textual effect of communication
+\item Cut extracted audio into pieces
+\item Run Google Speech API for each audio blocks
+\item Transcribe the audio blocks and merge them
+\end{itemize}

+\textcolor{ForestGreen!70}{\textbf{Video audio}}
+\begin{itemize}
+\item Extract audio from video
+\item Analyze the audio: Amplitude, pitch, length etc.
+\end{itemize}

+\textcolor{ForestGreen!70}{\textbf{Video images}}
+\begin{itemize}
-\item Difficulties in systematically measuring speaker's emotion from video data
+\item Recognize the face of a politician from video
+\item Use pre-trained face classifier for detecting emotions (Goodfellow 2013)
+\item Capture and analyze the facial emotions of the politician for each video frames
 \end{itemize}

 # Speech
 ![](demo.gif)